Sobhanpy/Shopping-Project/README.md

 # Shopping-Project

 This project is about a leather produtcs.
-I do  it alone and i'll use djnago-restframework, django, mysql, docker, locaust, redis you can see my tools in requirements.txt file
+I do  it alone
+I used djnago-restframework, django, mysql, docker, locaust, redis you can see my tools in requirements.txt file